martinlindelof/martinlindelof/README.md

 to bring in assets and making UI.
 Just would need to extend the source code (mostly C/C++) and with a in-house renderer it would be sweet.

+or O3DE but it's been beta-ish and bloaty.
+But looks promising also.

 My github repos are mostly old stuff.